MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ![Power Automate screenshot showing three Add a table rows for three required tables](media/power-automate-create-tables.PNG "Power Automate screenshot showing three Add a table rows for three required tables")

 > [!IMPORTANT]
-> The creation of some tables requires references to other tables for a gide to open properly on the PC app.
-For example, the Guide Tasks table requires that you reference the Guides table.
+> The creation of some tables requires references to other tables for a guide to open properly in the PC app.
+For example, the
+Guide Tasks table requires that you reference the Guides table.
 >
-To add a table reference, you must enter the table name before adding the unique identifier as shown in the screenshot above. **Note that you must add an "s" at the end of the table name**.
+> To add a table reference, you must enter the table name before adding the unique identifier as shown in the screenshot above. **Note that you must add an "s" at the end of the table name**.
 To determine the correct table name, see [Table (entity) reference for Dynamics 365 Guides](developer-entity-reference.md).

 ## Fields required to create the Guides table